algbio/optimized-fd/mfd_relaxation/Readme.md

 # Relaxed MFD via Integer Linear Programming

 This extension is created by relaxing one of the conditions in the basic ILP formulation for MFD.
-Considering the edge identifier variable x_{uvi} is not longer binary, there is not guarantee that a feasible solution can be found, but at least a lower bound can be obtained.
+Considering the edge identifier variable $x_{uvi}$ is not longer binary, there is not guarantee that a feasible solution can be found, but at least a lower bound can be obtained.

 # Pre-requisites